malintha/malintha.github.io/_pages/about.md

 <b><center>Hello! - <abbr title='May you be blessed with a long life'><a href='https://rediscoversrilanka.com/ayubowan/'> ආයුබෝවන්! - Āyubōvan!</a></abbr></center></b>
 <br>
-I am currently a full-time visiting faculty with the department of Intelligent Systems Engineering of Indiana University.
+I am currently a full-time visiting lecturer with the department of Intelligent Systems Engineering of Indiana University.
 I teach the <b>Machine Learning for Signal Processing (ENGR-E511)</b> class in this Spring.
 My research focuses on designing decentralized autonomy for <b>intereacting dynamical systems <i>or systems of systems</i> to act as a <i>cohesive</i> under stochastic observations and communication. </b>
 <!-- The applications of my research include autonomous mobility, human-swarm systems that can assist disaster-rescue and first-responder teams. -->